A B M Shawkat Ali: Early life and education

-d.
-Member, Victorian Chamber of Commerce and Industry, Australia

 Professional career

 Ali started his professional career by teaching as a lecturer in the Department of Computer Science and Engineering, Islamic University, Bangladesh in Kushtia in 1997.
-Then he was promoted as an Assistant Professor in the same university in 1999.
+Then he was promoted as an assistant professor in the same university in 1999.
 In 2001, Ali received the International Post Graduation Scholarship to pursue his PhD research at Monash University, Melbourne, Australia in Information Technology with a major Statistical Learning Theory under Machine Learning.
 In the same year, Ali joined Gippsland School of Information Technology (GSIT), Monash University as an Assistant Lecturer.
 After submitting his PhD Thesis, he joined immediately as a Lead Lecturer in Data Mining at Central Queensland University in 2005.
 In 2006 Ali moved to Central Queensland University's main campus at Rockhampton, Queensland, Australia, and he was promoted as a Senior Lecturer in the School of Computer Science in 2008.
 In 2007 he became an author of book writing and his book is using over the 40 universities around the world as a text.
 Again, Ali moved to the School of Engineering and Technology in 2013 at the same university.
 He worked as a Visiting Professor under Consumer Purchasing Behaviour Monitoring in 2013 at the School of Business, Kansai University, Japan.

 In 2014 Ali moved to a South Pacific country – Fiji and joined as a Professor in Computer Science under the Department of Computer Science and Information Technology, The University of Fiji and appointed as a Head of Department.
 At the end of 2014, he resigned from head of department position and joined as an executive dean for the School of Science and Technology at the same university.
 In 2017, he joined as a visiting faculty for MBA program at The University of the South Pacific.
 Ali served as an academic consultant to Fiji National University to establish post-grad (Post Grad Diploma, Master's, and PhD) programs in 2018.

-Then he moved to Central Queensland University in 2019 as an Adjunct Professor in Data Science.
+He moved to Central Queensland University in 2019 as an adjunct professor in Data Science.
+Then he was appointed Vice-Chancellor of the Bangladesh University of Business and Technology in October 2024.